-New Zealand rabbit is a very popular breed raised for both meat and fur production.
+New Zealand rabbit is a very popular breed and it is raised for both meat and fur production.
 The New Zealand rabbit despite the name, is American in origin and originated in California from rabbits imported from New Zealand.
 The breed was very popular for meat production.

 Still today it is used in meat production more than any other single rabbit breed throughout the world.
 And the breed was mainly developed to meet the demands of the meat and fur trade in the early part of the 20the Century.